 What we’re doing to improve accessibility

 We are working with contractors to ensure selection of accessible colour combinations in the main menu is available in the next iteration of this platform.
-A fix is expected to be in place by summer 2022.
+A fix is expected to be in place by spring 2023.

 Preparation of this accessibility statement